 Cancer Risk Assessment and Genetics Program

-and Genetics Program is designed to evaluate an individual's
+Genetics Program is designed to evaluate an individual's lifetime

-lifetime risk for breast, ovarian and colorectal cancers using personal,
+risk for breast, ovarian and colorectal cancers using personal, medical,

-medical, familial and/or genetic factors.
-Participants gain an
+familial and/or genetic factors.
+Participants gain an understanding

-This free program (generously supported through donations) is
+program (generously supported through donations) is administered by a

-administered by a certified genetic counselor with oversight by a
+certified genetic counselor with oversight by a medical oncologist.

-medical oncologist.
-Genetic testing, if appropriate, is also offered and
+Genetic testing, if appropriate, is also offered and is usually covered

 Bryn Mawr Hospital